How to Design A Spa

 - Many designers not only use light colors, but stick to a monochromatic design, which helps to build a bigger room.
 Varying the shades of the same colors allows them to work harmoniously in the customer’s mind, blending into the walls and making the space seem even more expansive.
 One day spa tip we can offer is that if you choose to use complementary colors, keep the intensity levels similar, using soothing variations of bolder colors; like pink instead of red, for example.

 - Some spas incorporate color therapy opens in a new window, which pulls from the energies and attributes of each color to enhance the relaxation.
 Many have found that cool tones, like greens, blues, and violets, in soft and pastel hues, promote tranquility.

 Fantastic Day Spa Furniture

-- Choose pieces that are both beautiful and functional.
-Consider massage tables with built-in cabinets, stools and trays with multiple shelves, and pieces that have hidden, but useful, storage spaces.
-Treatment room furniture should focus on natural materials and woods, and can tend toward darker colors, especially in massage rooms, where customers should feel a cozier environment.
+- Choose decor pieces that are both beautiful and functional.
+Consider modern massage tables with built-in cabinets, stools and trays with multiple shelves, and pieces that have hidden, but useful, storage spaces.
+Treatment room furniture should focus on natural materials and woods, and can tend toward darker colors, especially in massage rooms, where customers should feel a cozier, luxury spa environment.